jeyllani/pinescript/README.md

 ### **Hover Issue**

-* After udating if the hovers don't work
+* After updating if the hovers don't work

   * 1. Unistall the extension
   * 2. Open .vscode file from explorer or finder, or execute `open .vscode` in the terminal